ignaciomarvinjohn/meme-uet-hmt/README.md

 ```
 to generate contextual information per meme image.
 Note that the *meme_text* in this prompt is the text in the meme image, and *meme_caption* is the generated caption using the BLIP-2 model.

-(We will provide a sample code, but you can easily make one by following the instructions.)
+We provided a sample code in ./preprocess/gpt_request.py for reference.

 # Training
 We have provided our own contextual information dataset, which is located in the *input* folder.
 ATTENTION: This dataset was built at our own expense.
 We originally intended to make it private, but we decided to make it public for the sake of research.
 Take note that this dataset is under the [**CC BY-NC-ND 4.0**](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.